Psalms 51 · Psalms · Updated April 25, 2026

 Summary

 As the passage progresses, David continues to express his desire for purification and renewal.
 He asks God to wash him thoroughly from his iniquity and to cleanse him from his sin (51:2).
 David seeks a transformation, requesting a clean heart and a renewed spirit (51:10).
-He is concerned about his relationship with God and pleads not to be cast away from God's presence or to lose the Holy Spirit (51:11).
+Concerned about his relationship with God, he pleads not to be cast away from God's presence or to lose the Holy Spirit (51:11).
 David vows to teach others about God's ways and promises to praise God if he is forgiven (51:13-15).

 Chiastic structure